 At Carver Elementary, we endeavor to provide every student with a solid foundation.
 A solid foundation includes not only academics, but also character development and the social/emotional skills necessary to enjoy positive experiences at school and in the community.

-As always my door, phone, and email are open to you!
-If you have further questions or concerns, please do not hesitate to contact me.
+As always our door, phone, and email are open to you!
+If you have further questions or concerns, please do not hesitate to contact one of us.

 May 2019 PerseverancePosted by Sara Newman on 5/1/2019 5:00:00 AM

 -Being persistent in working toward reaching my goals...